Hierarchical hydrodynamics in long-range multipole-conserving systems: Acknowledgments

 We thank P. Sala and J. H. Han for insightful discussions.
 GDT would like to thank J. Feldmeier, M. Knap, and F. Pollmann for an earlier collaboration on a similar topic and for many insightful discussions.
 J.G., J.M.M., and T.L.H. thank ARO MURI W911NF2020166 for support.
 J.M.M. is also supported by the National Science Foundation Graduate Research Fellowship Program under Grant No. DGE - 1746047.
 G.D.T. acknowledges support from the EPiQS Program of the Gordon and Betty Moore Foundation. \\

-{\it Note added.}---During the preparation of this manuscript, we became aware of two independent works titled ``Hydrodynamics in Long-Range Interacting Systems with Center-of-Mass Conservation'' by A. Morningstar, N. O'Dea, and J. Richter~\cite{MorningstarRichter2023}, and ``Unifying Emergent Hydrodynamics and Lindbladian Low Energy Spectra Across Symmetries, Constraints, and Long-Range Interactions'' by O. Ogunnaike, J. Feldmeier, and J. Y. Lee~\cite{Ogunnaike2023}, which also consider long-range interactions in dipole-conserving systems.
-Both works will appear in the same arXiv posting, and we thank the authors for coordinating submission.
+{\it Note added.}---During the preparation of this manuscript, we became aware of independent works by A. Morningstar, N. O'Dea, and J. Richter~\cite{MorningstarRichter2023} and O. Ogunnaike, J. Feldmeier, and J. Y. Lee~\cite{Ogunnaike2023} that also consider long-range interactions in dipole-conserving systems.
+Both works appeared in the same arXiv posting, and we thank the authors for coordinating submission.